JosephMcGreene/JosephMcGreene/README.md

-### Hi there 👋 My name's Joseph (he/him), full stack dev whose favorite techs are React, Scss, Node, and MongoDB.
+### Hi there 👋 My name's Joseph (he/him), full stack dev on the TypeScript and Next.js train, but snakes 🐍 and coffee ☕ are cool too.
 Hit me up and let's build something together!

 #### I'm currently working on a conference meeting application that should be up and running soon.
 If you have ideas for how to make it better, don't hesitate to reach out!